grinfeld/Kafka-prometheus/mysql-connect.md

         }
     }

+* Note: "snapshot.mode" defines the behaviour of connect when it starts.
+The default value is "initial", means connect makes snapshot only once when it starts the first time.
+The "when_needed" - it creates snapshot every time when some problem exists, like expired offsets, values and so on.

 [Here](docker-compose-debezium-mysql.yaml) example with docker-compose.
 You need to have kafka, zookeeper, so [here](docker-compose-kafkas-light.yml) docker-compose file with kafka and so on.